-Ian was born in Melbourne, Australia and grew up in Canberra where he began his sporting interests as a junior tennis and cricket champ.
-He began his professional career there as a cadet journalist for the Canberra Times.
-Ian’s media career in newspapers, radio and television spans 30 years and three continents – the United States, his native Australia, and the UK where he now lives with his wife and two children.
-For three years he was European correspondent for ABC-TV, then in 1988 he produced the Beyond Tomorrow science series for Fox Networks in the United States.
+Ian was born in Melbourne, Australia and grew up in Canberra.
+He began his professional career there as a cadet journalist for The Canberra Times before moving into local radio and then the BBC and ABC.
+Ian’s media career in newspapers, radio and television spans 45 years and three continents – the United States, his native Australia, and the UK where he now lives with his wife and two children.
+For three years he was European Correspondent for ABC-TV, then in 1988 he produced the Beyond Tomorrow science series for Fox Networks in the United States.

-His dream trip would be to take a year out to travel the four corners of the world, Phileas Fogg inspired, to play the world’s best golf courses and explore the most exotic regions at a leisurely pace – notably Hawaii, Bali and the little explored courses of Latin America.
-He enjoys international travel for work and pleasure and regularly jets off to his favourite spots of the Caribbean, the Mediterranean, skiing trips, and city breaks in Paris and New York.
+Ian’s dream trip would be to take a year out to travel the four corners of the world, Phileas Fogg inspired, to play the world’s best golf courses, and explore the most exotic regions and their cultures at a leisurely pace – notably the Pacific Islands, Middle East and the little explored parts of Latin America

 ABOUT – Ian Cross is a fairly recent convert to the pleasures of golf; he took up the game in 1994 upon turning 40-years-old and soon became a keen aficionado of the sport.